JerryLead/SparkInternals/EnglishVersion/3-JobPhysicalPlan.md

 The strategy for creating stages is to: **check backwards from the final RDD, add each `NarrowDependency` into the current stage, and break out for a new stage when there's a `ShuffleDependency`.
 In each stage, the task number is determined by the partition number of the last RDD in the stage.**

 In above diagram, all thick arrows represent tasks.
-Since the stages are determined backwards, the last stage's id is 0, stage 1 and stage 2 are both parents to stage 0. **If a stage generates the final result, the tasks in this stage are of type `ResultTask`, otherwise they are `ShuffleMapTask`.** `ShuffleMapTask` gets its name because its results need to be shuffled to the next stage, which is similar to the mappers in Hadoop MapReduce. `ResultTask` can be regarded as reducer (when it gets shuffled data from its parent stages), or mappers (when the current stage has no parents).
+Since the stages are determined backwards, the last stage's id is 0, stage 1 and stage 2 are both parents of stage 0. **If a stage generates the final result, the tasks in this stage are of type `ResultTask`, otherwise they are `ShuffleMapTask`.** `ShuffleMapTask` gets its name because its results need to be shuffled to the next stage, which is similar to the mappers in Hadoop MapReduce. `ResultTask` can be regarded as reducer (when it gets shuffled data from its parent stages), or mapper (when the current stage has no parents).

 **One problem remains:** `NarrowDependency` chain can be pipelined, but in our example application, we've showed only `OneToOneDependency` and `RangeDependency`, how about the `NarrowDependency (M:N)`?